Jiha Moon: Early life and education

 Moon was born in Daegu, South Korea in 1973.
 She describes her Korean family as the greatest creative influence in her life.
-As a child, Moon grew up watching her mother and grandmother making things--curtains, cushions, seasonal blankets, bojagi--to bring joy to their daily lives.
+As a child, Moon grew up watching her mother and grandmother making things—curtains, cushions, seasonal blankets, bojagi—to bring joy to their daily lives.

 She earned a Bachelor of Fine Arts from Korea University in 1996 and a Master of Fine Arts in Western Painting from Ewha Womans University in 1999.
 After graduating, Moon relocated to the United States, enrolling in the University of Iowa's graduate program, receiving both a Master of Arts (2001) and a Master of Fine Arts (2002) in painting there.

 Moon began teaching in 2004.
 She first taught at Wesley Theological Seminary in Washington, D.C, after relocating there post-MFA for her husband's job.
-In 2012-2013, she taught at Agnes Scott College in Atlanta, Georgia.
-From 2015-2016, she was a workshop instructor at Museum of Contemporary Art of Georgia (MOCA GA).
+In 2012–2013, she taught at Agnes Scott College in Atlanta, Georgia.
+From 2015 to 2016, she was a workshop instructor at Museum of Contemporary Art of Georgia (MOCA GA).
 In 2016, she was appointed adjunct professor at Georgia State University; she became a regular lecturer in 2019, and taught there until 2023.
 In 2023, Moon relocated to Tallahassee, Florida, to work as an assistant professor at Florida State University.